The year 375, the eighth month. (The year 1886 Fallow by the Old Calendar.)

 All of the pupils' desks and benches had been removed except for one bench, close to the desk.
 The only other object in the room was a bookcase, nestled between the windows facing east.
 Toler went over to the bookcase, only to find his attention snagged by the view from one of the windows.

 He forced himself to turn his attention to the bookcase.
-He could tell at once that it had not been stocked by Bainbridge, for the guild leader's own books were placed prominently upon the top shelves.
+He could tell at once that it had not been stocked by Bainbridge, for the modest guild-leader's own books were placed prominently upon the top shelves.
 Then came a few books promoting the activities of the Commoners' Guild, and then—

 Toler squinted, not sure he saw what he thought he saw, despite the distinctive gold lettering upon the binding.
 He reached out to take the book from the shelf.